joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/31/world/canada/missing-island-canada-williston-reservoir.html

 **Woman Stabs 2, Killing One, in Times Square and Is Shot Dead by N.Y.P.D.**\
-`The police fired at the knife-wielding woman after trying to use less lethal force, officials said.`\
+`The police fired at the woman, who was holding two knives, after trying to use less lethal force, officials said.
+A woman, 32, was killed, and a man, 68, is in stable condition.`\
 https://www.nytimes.com/2026/08/31/nyregion/times-square-subway-stabbing-nypd-shooting.html

 **Supreme Court Allows White House Ballroom Construction to Continue**\